Prime Factorization of ideals in commutative rings, with a focus on Krull rings: Nagata rings

 (4) $\Rightarrow$ (5) If $R[X]$ is $w$-Noetherian, then $R$ is $w$-Noetherian by the equivalence of (2) and (4) above, whence $u = w$ on $R$ and $N_u = N_w$.
 Thus, $R[X]_{N_u}$ is Noetherian by the equivalence of (4) and (6).

 (5) $\Rightarrow$ (1) Let $I$ be a $u$-ideal of $R$.
 Then $IR[X]_{N_u}$ is finitely generated by assumption.
 Thus, $I$ is of finite type by Lemma~\ref{u-closure}(3). \end{proof}

 A $w$-Noetherian ring is a $u$-Noetherian ring by Theorem \ref{u-Noetherian}.
-Hence, a finite direct sum of $u$-Noetherian rings is a $u$-Noetherian ring \cite[Proposition 4.8]{ywzc11}.
+Hence, a finite direct product of $u$-Noetherian rings is a $u$-Noetherian ring \cite[Proposition 4.8]{ywzc11}.
 The next corollary shows that the converse of \cite[Proposition 4.8]{ywzc11} is also true.